ausdigital/ausdigital-tap/docs/2.0/index.md

 ## Introduction

 This document describes a protocol for exchanging formal documents (such as invoices) between businesses.
 TAP is a secure, decentralised, peer to peer architecture where gateways are optional and minimally trusted.

 ## Goals

 The primary goal of the Transaction Access Point (TAP) 2.0 Specification is to provide a standard way for business systems to send and receive secure messages with the following characteristics:

  * Support multiple gateway topologies (traditional EDI "4 corner" model, point-to-point and broker-based models, etc)
  * Enforced carrier neutrality; sender encrypts, recipient decrypts, intermediaries only have access to payload cyphertext (protect against weak permieter-security on complex gateway topologies)
- * Selectively transparent; enable 3rd information sharing protocols
+ * Selectively transparent; enable sub-protocols for information sharing with appropriate 3rd parties.
  * Sufficient envelope data to allows 3rd parties to verify message cleartext and be aware of appropriately linked data.
  * Support evidence of provonance and auditability without compromosing security

 The Transaction Access Point (TAP) 2.0 Specification defines: